 The OWASP Top 10 List 2017

-An injection attack refers to the input of malicious code by an attacker into an application forcing it to execute commands that compromise data or the whole application.
+An injection attack refers to an attacker’s input of malicious code into an application forcing it to execute commands that compromise data or the whole application.
 The most common types of injection attacks are SQL injections and cross-site scripting (XSS) attacks, but there are also code injections, command injections, CCS injections, and others.

 SQL Injection refers to exploiting a SQL database vulnerability caused by the lack of masking or validation of meta-characters in user input.

 The attacker attempts to inject his own database commands through the application which has access to the database.
 However, as the request is not validated correctly, the inserted code changes the original SQL commands and therefore alters the results in favor of the attacker.

 With a successful attack, the attacker can spy on data, modify or delete it, and control the server.
 For this to work, the attacker has different ways to breach the system.
 For example, finding a way into the system is possible via response time or error messages.

 The main way to avoid injection flaws is by segregating the data in the database from commands and queries, i.e., separating it from the web application logic.
 This can be achieved in several different ways that include: